DonutSMP and the Real-Money Economy

 If you want to experiment with this, start small.
 One bot, AFK shard farming, no real-money trading.
 Get comfortable with the node scripting system, understand how DonutSMP's mechanics work firsthand, and build up from there.

 The SoulFire scripting documentation covers the full node reference, and the examples page has starter workflows you can adapt.
-For DonutSMP-specific economy data, donut.auction and donutsmpstats.net are the best live resources.
+For DonutSMP-specific economy data, donut.auction, donutstats.org, and donutstats.net are the best live resources.